jorgenhost/No_taxation_without_capitalization/README.md

 - ``4_main.ipynb`` - used for data and econometric analysis along with ``4_qreg.do``.

 ![main_res](figs/fig_main_quant_reg_v_ols.png "Quantile treatment effects of land tax reform on house prices")

+## To-do
+- ``1_scraper.ipynb`` - when scraping the BBR, the scraper saves each API-call to the disk (one house per call).
+Perhaps adjust so it saves in 'batches' of like 2000 houses?